 The ability to represent control flow structures in workflow nets is investigated.
 As with any other process modelling language, the sequence pattern can easily be expressed in workflow nets.
 In Figure 4.42, the sequential execution of A and B is realized by a place p and the associated arcs.
 As indicated above, the execution of a business process activity is represented by the firing of a transition.

 The firing rule of Petri nets makes sure that A puts a token on p only after its termination.
 Hence, B is enabled only after there is a token in p.
-Since only enabled transitions can fire, we have the following sequence of events: A fires and puts a token in p enabling B, which can now start its execution.
-Therefore, by transitivity of the ordering relation, B can only start after A has terminated.

 Fig. 4.41.
 Sample workflow net